abinit/abinit/doc/tutorial/dmft_triqs.md

 As an exercise, you can check that this deviation becomes lower whenever you increase the energy window.

-!!! tip

-    Because Kohn-Sham wavefunctions vary between systems, the projection of [[dmft_orbital]] onto your subspace $\mathcal{H}$ will also vary, especially if the energy window is too narrow.
-To reliably compare energies between systems, you have to use the same orbital for all calculations, and converge your results with respect to [[dmftbandi]] and [[dmftbandf]].
-See the section on the exact double counting formula for more guidance.

 As shown earlier from the fatband analysis, the main spectral weight for the $d$ orbitals lie between bands $5$ and $13$, so we use this as our energy window, though a larger energy window would be ideal to decrease the deviation of
 Downfold(Upfold) from the identity.

-Once the orbitals have been projected onto this finite Hilbert space, they might no longer be orthogonal.
+Once the orbitals have been projected onto this low-energy subspace, they might no longer be orthogonal.
 You can inspect this in the `log2` file:

 ```sh